 Head of Global Product and Portfolio Strategy

-Bartosz (Bartek) Bednarz, DDS, is Executive Vice President, Head of Global Product and Portfolio Strategy at Ipsen, which covers Global Franchises, Global Value and Access, Global Policy and Global Strategic Business Excellence.
-Bartosz joined Ipsen in 2017 and has 20+ years of pharmaceutical leadership experience.
+He currently serves as Executive Vice President, Head of Global Product and Portfolio Strategy at Ipsen, which covers Global Franchises, Global Value and Access and Global Strategic Business Excellence.

-Before assuming an EVP role, Bartosz successfully led Ipsen’s Oncology franchise.
+Before assuming his current role, Bartosz successfully led Ipsen’s oncology franchise.
 Prior to that, he held global leadership roles at AstraZeneca and Novartis.
-At AstraZeneca, where Bartosz spent seven years, he started as Country President and later led new launches in Oncology as well as Oncology Commercial Operations at a global level while based in Cambridge (UK).
+At AstraZeneca, where Bartosz spent seven years, he started as Country President and later led new launches in oncology as well as Oncology Commercial Operations at a global level while based in Cambridge (UK).
 At Novartis, Bartosz held various commercial leadership roles at local, regional and international levels around the world, including Poland, Spain, Switzerland and Canada.
-He has worked across multiple therapeutic areas and is very passionate about all three TAs at Ipsen: Oncology, Rare Disease and Neuroscience.
+He has worked across multiple therapeutic areas and is very passionate about Ipsen’s focus in oncology, rare disease and neuroscience.

-Bartosz Bednarz is a Doctor of Dental Medicine.
-He obtained his diploma with honors at the Medical University of Pomerania in Poland.
+Bartosz Bednarz holds a Doctor of Dental Medicine, and he obtained his diploma with honors at the Medical University of Pomerania in Poland.

 Executive Vice President,

 Stewart Campbell was appointed Executive Vice President and President of North America in November 2021.